krkv/krkv/README.md

 ### Hello 👋

-My name is Rodion Krjutškov (Kryuchkov).
+My name is Rodion Krjutškov.

 I program mostly in:
-- JavaScript ✨ Node.js, Next.js, React, React Native
+- JavaScript ✨ Node.js, Next.js, React
 - Python 🐍 Flask, machine learning stacks

 I also have some experience in: